lewdlime/abcm2ps/abcm2ps.rst

    When present, only the errors are shown.

+-R, +R
+   Repeat brackets follow the abc standard, ending at the next double bar.
+   Default behavior is for the number of measures in the first ending to set the number of measures covered by the brackets in subsequent endings.

+   This corresponds to the ``%%repeatstandard`` formatting parameter.

 -s <float>
    Set the page scale factor to <float>.
 Note that the header and footer are not scaled (default: 0.75).